-Which is why this week we’ve been thinking about ways to try to take back some control of our minds andde-stress a little.
+We’ve been thinking about ways to try to take back some control of our minds and de-stress a little.
 That then made us think about meditation and mindfulness.
 Can they really work to help calm the mind and make us more present?

 Is there a difference between meditation and mindfulness?

 Meditation and mindfulness are different things essentially, but they do go hand in hand.
 Mindfulness is the practice of being mindful.
 Being mindful means being aware of the here and now, and being in the present.
 It can be practised at any time and we can apply it to whatever we’re doing.

 Meditation tends to be practiced at a set time, taking time out of our day to sit and meditate, but it’s to be done mindfully - and that’s where the similarities are.